slevithan/oniguruma-parser/README.md

 In this library, it throws an error.

 The error is thrown because `\x` is buggy in Oniguruma.
-It is also ambiguous, non-portable across regex flavors, offers no user benefit (`\0` is equally short), unintuitive, and not relied on by users (none of the Oniguruma regexes in a sample of tens of thousands used it).
+It's also ambiguous, non-portable across regex flavors, offers no user benefit (`\0` is equally short), unintuitive, and not relied on by users (none of the Oniguruma regexes in a sample of tens of thousands used it).

 Behavior details for `\x` in Oniguruma: